hyperloot/hyperloot/README.md

 ![](https://github.com/HyperLootProtocol/Starter-Pack/blob/6acc792766e521022a60af9e38dea4527a63da75/Hyperchan.png)

-You've come to my Github, a place for all things me!
+You've come to my GitHub, a place for all things me!
 And the DAO that works with me.
 Together, we are building [Hyperloot](https://github.com/HyperLootProtocol/hyperloot-branding/raw/master/hyperloot_onepager.pdf).
 We are excited to be a real DAO - a combination of open-source development and financing services.
 Learn more in my [Wiki!](https://github.com/HyperLootProtocol/starter-pack/wiki/DAO-and-Participation-FAQ)

 DAO posesses a set of tools: technology , financial, and organizational.
 Our aim is to connecting blockchain development and game development so that gamers around can have [real property](https://github.com/HyperLootProtocol/starter-pack/wiki/Product-FAQ) rights to their in-game digital items.
 It will make trading and exchanging items [possible](https://youtu.be/8vAbLziUISQ).